 Lawyers say the situation escalated quickly, with Harvey using her car to ram Ra’s vehicle while Ra’s 2-year-old daughter played inside.
 Harvey then allegedly attempted to run over Ra’s mother, at which point Ra grabbed her registered — and unloaded — handgun from her glovebox.

 Ra pointed the gun at Harvey’s car, which deterred the attack.
-But instead of fleeing, the team said Harvey pulled out her cell phone and snapped three photos of Ra holding the gun.
+But instead of fleeing, Harvey pulled out her cell phone and snapped three photos of Ra holding the gun, lawyers say.
 She then went to the police and reported that she was confronted by a hostile and gun-wielding Ra.

 “It’s not a very truthful account,” says Burton-Harris.

 A race to the police department

-Still, lawyers say it’s the only account DPD detectives would consider.
+Still, it’s the only account DPD detectives would consider, lawyers say.

 Ra filed her police report several hours after Harvey, but it wouldn’t be until three weeks later when a SWAT team raided Ra’s Macomb Township house that she would learn that the DPD didn’t care what she had to say.
 Months later, during the trial, a DPD detective testified that the department considers the person who arrives at the police station first to be the victim, lawyers say.
 Thus, detectives were not allowed to speak to Ra directly.

 Such a policy seems to make the process of determining what happened — investigating — rather difficult, and opens up a very real possibility of a wrongful conviction.

 A DPD spokesperson told Metro Times that such a policy isn't in place, but she didn’t speak with the detective in question.
 However, Burton-Harris says such an approach is a real problem that she frequently encounters in court.

 “I see way too many cases that shouldn't be there because the quality, or lack thereof, in local police departments’ investigations,” she says.
 “To have a policy that you don't investigate allegations because they were made second is asinine.
 It doesn't protect anybody, it doesn't help you to do a good job and investigate what the truth is, and it clogs up the court system.”